 For this you'll need to enrol on and complete a training course.

 There are several courses available, so you'll want one that’s accessible, affordable and respected.
-Some courses require to to travel a long distance, and pay for hotels.
+Some courses require you to travel a long distance, and pay for hotels.
 Life is busy enough without trying to squeeze in a course that requires you to attend a stuffy classroom and pay the earth for the privilege!

 Surely it would be better to find a course that is reasonably priced and allows you to study from the comfort of your own home?
 Well, you’re in luck!
 Grab your slippers and plug in your laptop, The Blackford Centre provides everything you need to become a successful celebrant.
 Simply join our distance learning course and make a start on your brand-new career.

 A bit about us

 For over two decades we've been helping people get a new career.
 We're fully accredited, and have support teams in the UK.
 USA, South Africa and the Philippines.

 So, what exactly can we offer you?